krina808/cryptography-journal/week08.md

 running: nano SHA-256_Hashing.py
 ![Image Description](./images/week08_sha-256-hashing.png)

-SHA-256 generates a fixed-length 64-character hexadecimal hash, ensuring data integrity.
-Even a small change in input results in a drastically different hash output due to the avalanche effect.
+In other words, SHA-256 produces a fixed 64 characters in length hexadecimal hash which verifies data integrity.
+The avalanche effect guarantees that even a little change in input will yield a completely different hash output..

 # HMAC using SHA-256